Case UC-004 · January 14, 2026

 Everyone saw the headline.
 We found the cascade.

-Yesterday, Apple chose Google's Gemini over OpenAI to power the next generation of Siri and Apple Intelligence.
+On January 12, 2026, Apple chose Google's Gemini over OpenAI to power the next generation of Siri and Apple Intelligence [2].
 The headlines called it a "huge loss."
 But "lost a deal" is surface-level analysis.

 Using the 6D Foraging Methodology™, we mapped the full cascade—and found a 6–10× multiplier hiding beneath the visible costs.